cdktf/cdktf-provider-google/docs/computeTargetHttpsProxy.typescript.md

 - *Type:* string[]

-A list of SslCertificate resources that are used to authenticate connections between users and the load balancer.
+A list of SslCertificate resource URLs or Certificate Manager certificate URLs that are used to authenticate connections between users and the load balancer.

-At least one SSL
-certificate must be specified.
+At least one resource must be specified.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.76.0/docs/resources/compute_target_https_proxy#ssl_certificates ComputeTargetHttpsProxy#ssl_certificates}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.77.0/docs/resources/compute_target_https_proxy#ssl_certificates ComputeTargetHttpsProxy#ssl_certificates}

 ---